-The statutory accounts are published within the framework issued by the Chartered Institute of Public Finance and Accountancy (CIPFA), the International Financial Reporting Standards (IFRS) and the Government, the results of which are a deficit for the year of £6,266m (2021/22 was a deficit of £3,348m).
-However, this includes pensions and depreciation costs, which are not chargeable to tax payers (nationally and locally) and the final position for the financial year is set out in the following table (also see Note 23):
+The statutory accounts are published within the framework issued by the Chartered Institute of Public Finance and Accountancy (CIPFA), the International Financial Reporting Standards (IFRS) and the Government, the results of which are a deficit for the year of £3,083 million (2022/23 was a deficit of £5,310 million).
+However, this includes pensions and depreciation costs, which are not chargeable to tax payers (nationally and locally) and the final position for the financial year is set out in the following table:

-Reserves General Earmarked
+Reserves General Fund Actual

-Fund Actual £m Reserves £m
+£m £m

 General Reserves

-General Reserves balance 1 April 2022 1.9
+General Reserves balance 1 April 2023 1.9

 Break Even for the Year 0

-General Reserves balance 31 March 2023 1.9
+General Reserves balance 31 March 2024 1.9

-Other (useable) Reserves 1
+Other (useable) Reserves

-Other Reserves balance 1 April 2022 8.3
+Other Reserves balance 1 April 2023 7.5

 Net movement for the year:

-Funding for Revenue purposes 0.0
+Funding for Revenue purposes 0.3

-Contribution to Reserves 1.0
+Contribution to Reserves 0.5

-Funding to support the Capital Programme (2.0)
+Funding to support the Capital Programme (1.2)

-Other (useable) Reserves balance 31 March 2023 7.3
+Other (useable) Reserves balance 31 March 2024 7.1

-This means that the General Reserve brought forward from 2021/22 remains at £1.9 million at the end March 2023, this reserve is held to allow for any unexpected or emergency events that are assessed to be either medium or high risk.
-The reserve remains under 5% of the total Revenue budget and is considered to be a reasonable provision for any emergency events that may occur.
+This means that the General Reserve brought forward from 2022/23 remains at £1.9 million at the end March 2024, this reserve is held to allow for any unexpected or emergency events that are assessed to be either medium or high risk.
+The reserve remains under 5% of the total revenue budget and is considered to be a reasonable provision for any emergency events that may occur.

-The Other (Useable) Reserve has reduced to £7.3 million and forms an integral and important part of the overall financial strategy and financial resilience for the Staffordshire Commissioner as incorporated within the approved Medium Term Financial Strategy (MTFS) and Reserves Strategy.
-Reserves are not held without good reason and are earmarked to support funding into the medium term and are a key in reducing borrowing costs and maintaining liquidity.
-The Reserves Strategy is updated annually to ensure that all reserves are earmarked appropriately and are linked to risk held within the approved Risk register.
+The Other (Useable) Reserve has reduced to £7.1 million and forms an integral and important part of the overall financial strategy and financial resilience for the Staffordshire Commissioner as incorporated within the approved Medium Term Financial Strategy (MTFS) and Reserves Strategy.
+Reserves are not held without good reason and are earmarked to support funding into the medium term and are key in reducing borrowing costs and maintaining liquidity.
+The Reserves Strategy is updated annually to ensure that all reserves are earmarked appropriately and are linked to risk held within the approved risk register.